sfragkoul/synth4bench/README.md

 - Output: fastq files with pair end reads, "golden" bam file and bai index file, "golden" vcf file

+`02_VariantCalling.sh` - This bash script takes the Merged bam file and performs some preprocess steps before using Mutect2 to implement somatic variant calling.

+- Input: Merged bam file, fasta reference file

+- Output: processed bam files and vcf file with all variants that were detected

-`02_bam-readcount_reports.sh` - This bash script calls bam-readcount to produce the bam reports with the genomic content at certain chromosomal positions.
+`03_bam-readcount_reports.sh` - This bash script calls bam-readcount to produce the bam reports with the genomic content at certain chromosomal positions.

 - Input: fasta reference file, "golden" bam file

 - Output: tsv file with the genomic content

-`03_VariantCalling.sh` - This bash script takes the Merged bam file and performs some preprocess steps before using Mutect2 to implement somatic variant calling.

-- Input: Merged bam file, fasta reference file

-- Output: processed bam files and vcf file with all variants that were detected

 `04_load_bam_reports.R` - This R script compares the variants that Mutect2 reported against the ground truth.
 Firsty it identifies the variants with 100% Allele Frequency(AF) in the individual bam files and then caclulates their AF in the final Merged bam file.